How to Become a Teacher with a Bachelor's Degree

 Most colleges and universities require students to obtain a high school diploma or its equivalent prior to being admitted.
 However, all teacher education programs require applicants to hold a high school diploma or GED.

-Many types of teachers exist, including elementary, middle, high school and special education teachers.
+Many types of teachers exist, including elementary, middle, high school, and special education teachers.
 Teachers also work in various settings, including public, private and religious schools, as well as in the home.
-Before enrolling in a program, students should decide where and what they wish to teach and let the answers direct their postsecondary studies.
+Before enrolling in a program, students should decide where and what to teach and let the answers direct their postsecondary studies.

 A student may enroll in a bachelor's program that leads to teacher licensure.
 The programs are generally 4-5 years long.
-Teachers at the elementary level tend to teach all subjects, while secondary teachers focus on one or two subjects.
+For those who wish to teach at the elementary and middle school levels, a major in elementary education is the recommended choice, because teachers at those levels tend to teach all subjects, while secondary teachers focus on one or two subjects.
 Students begin their teacher training in the last or fifth year of their bachelor's program.

-Students take courses in teaching strategies, digital learning, social foundations, educational psychology, secondary education principles and multicultural foundations.
+Students take courses such as teaching strategies, online learning, educational psychology, and social justice.
 They are also required to complete a student-teaching internship prior to seeking licensure.

 Students who have already completed their undergraduate studies but have not completed a teacher education program can take advantage of alternative certification programs.
 These programs allow students with a bachelor's degree and career experience to earn a teaching license in a non-traditional way.
 Individuals earning an alternative teaching certification usually teach in the subject area in which they earned their degree.